Close

 3. Choose one of the following:

-1. Create a Child Account—follow the prompts to enter your child’s name, birthdate (your child’s age is important for age restrictions), and set up a login and password.
+1. Create a Child Account—follow the prompts to enter your child’s name, birthdate (your child’s age is important for age restrictions), and set up a login and account password.

 2. Invite People—if your child has an Apple ID, invite them and have them accept on their device.